readthedocs/readthedocs.org/docs/ethical-advertising.rst

 We hope that others will join us in this mission:

 * **If you're a developer**,
-  talk to your marketing people about using advertising that respect user privacy.
+  talk to your marketing people about using advertising that respects your privacy.
 * **If you're a marketer**,
   vote with your dollars and support us in building the ad model we want to exist.